cryptocode/blog/content/docs/falsesharing.md

 The following tables contain the benchmark summary, 10 timings for the case where false sharing does not occur, and 10 timings for the case where false sharing does occur.

-While a larger number of samples were taken to verify the effect, the numbers below are representative.
+While a larger number of samples were taken to verify the effect, the numbers below are representative for the findings.

 Not only is the average time for the false sharing case significantly worse, the standard deviation is also an order of magnitude higher.